zerkz/mcp/README.md

 ### Configure Orgs

-The Salesforce MCP tools require an org, and so you must include the required `--org` flag to specify at least one authorized org when you configure the MCP server.
-You can specify the `--org` flag multiple times to allow access to multiple orgs.
+The Salesforce MCP tools require an org, and so you must include the required `--orgs` argument to specify at least one authorized org when you configure the MCP server.
+Separate multiple values with commas.

 You must explicitly [authorize the orgs](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_web_flow.htm) on your computer before the MCP server can access them.
 Use the `org login web` Salesforce CLI command or the VS Code **SFDX: Authorize an Org** command from the command palette.

-These are the available values for the `--org` flag:
+These are the available values for the `--orgs` argument:

 - `DEFAULT_TARGET_ORG` - Allow access to your default org.
 If you've set a local default org in your DX project, the MCP server uses it.
 If not, the server uses a globally-set default org.
 - `DEFAULT_TARGET_DEV_HUB` - Allow access to your default Dev Hub org.
 If you've set a local default Dev Hub org in your DX project, the MCP server uses it.
 If not, the server uses a globally-set default Dev Hub org.